-The above holdings of Executive Directors include vested securities acquired under LTI plans but do not include unvested performance rights or securities detailed on page 38 of this Report.
+The holdings in the previous table of Executive Directors include vested securities acquired under LTI plans but do not include unvested performance rights or securities detailed on page 33 of this Report.

 Approval was given at the 2006 Annual General Meeting for a Non-Executive Director Security Acquisition Plan ("NEDSAP") to facilitate and encourage Non-Executive Directors to acquire securities through a fee sacrifice arrangement.
 This plan has been discontinued following the 2009 changes in the taxation legislation of Employee Share Schemes.